illiumst/website/_posts/projects/2019-10-15-OpenMunich.md

 ---

 ![OpenMunich Logo](/assets/images/projects/openmunich.png){: .align-left style="padding:0.1em; width:5em"}
+This event, organized by the LMU Chair for Mobile and Distributed Systems in collaboration with industry partners Accenture and Red Hat, aimed to create a forum for professionals, researchers, and students interested in the latest developments within the open-source ecosystem.
+The OpenMunich conference series during 2016 until 2019 offered a platform to showcase research emerging from the university, covering topics from Machine Learning to Quantum Computing, alongside practical insights and technology demonstrations from our industry partners.
+I took the role as Lead Organizer, which means planning and execution of the OpenMunich conference series during 2018 and 2019.

+---

 **Event:** [OpenMunich Conference](https://openmunich.eu)<br>
 **Partners:** [Accenture](https://www.accenture.com/de-de), [Red Hat](https://www.redhat.com/en)<br>
 **Affiliation:** Chair for Mobile and Distributed Systems, LMU Munich<br>